 Cause deliberate damage to your appliance

 Fail to follow the manufacturer’s instructions, such as overloading the washing machine

 Claim for an appliance you use for business, such as a washing machine used as part of a laundry service.

-No. Your manufacturer’s warranty covers repairs if your appliance breaks down.
+Your manufacturer’s warranty covers repairs if your appliance breaks down.
 Check your purchase documents before you buy appliance insurance.

 Yes.
 Most insurers offer a discount for insuring several appliances on the same policy.